JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2022-03-31-drug_action_treatment_mapper_en_3_0.md

 This pretrained model maps drugs with their corresponding `action` and `treatment`. `action` refers to the function of the drug in various body systems, `treatment` refers to which disease the drug is used to treat

-`Important Note`: Mappers extract additional information such as extended descriptions and categories related to Concept codes (such as RxNorm, ICD10, CPT, MESH, NDC, UMLS, etc.).
-They generally take Concept Codes, which are the outputs of EntityResolvers, as input.
-When creating a pipeline that contains 'Mapper', it is necessary to use the ChunkMapperModel after an EntityResolverModel.

 ## Predicted Entities

 `action`, `treatment`